Smithay/wayland-rs/wayland-protocols-misc/README.md

 It is meant to be used in addition to `wayland-client` or `wayland-server`.

-This crate provides bindings for protocols that are generally not officially supported, but are *de facto* used by a non-negligible number of projets in the wayland ecosystem.
+This crate provides bindings for protocols that are generally not officially supported, but are *de facto* used by a non-negligible number of projects in the wayland ecosystem.

-The provided objects are controlled by the `client` and `server` cargo features, which respectively enable the generation of client-side and server-side objects
+The provided objects are controlled by the `client` and `server` cargo features, which respectively enable the generation of client-side and server-side objects.